Gulf Fritillary

 Photographs by Susan Leach Snyder

-As shown below, Gulf Fritillary caterpillars are very colorful.
+As shown at left, Gulf Fritillary caterpillars are very colorful.
 This caterpillar's head and thin stripes along its body are orange; its thicker bands are blue- gray.
 Its black branched spines are very noticeable.
 Other Gulf Fritillary caterpillars may have wider bands of orange and thinner bands of black.
-The photograph below was taken at Lovers Key State Park.
+This photograph was taken at Lovers Key State Park.
 To date we have not spotted any caterpillars in our garden.

-Below Left: With its wings open, an adult Gulf Fritillary is bright orange with black markings and three white spots on its forewing.
-The hindwing has a black and orange chain-like border.
-Below Right: With its wings folded, the underside of the Gulf Fritillary's wing is a much different color, brown with long silver-white spots, outlined in black.
+Below Left: With its wings open, an adult Gulf Fritillary is bright orange with black markings and three white spots on each forewing.
+The hind wing has a black and orange chain-like border.
+Below Right: With its wings folded, the underside of the Gulf Fritillary's wing is brown and yellow with long silver-white spots, outlined in black.

-Gulf Fritillary butterflies are migratory and spend their winters in Southern Florida, where they like to spend their time in undisturbed areas, eating the nectar from a variety of colorful flowers.
+Gulf Fritillary butterflies are migratory and winter in Southern Florida, where they live in disturbed areas, eating nectar from a variety of colorful flowers.
 They especially like lantana.

 ___________________________________